What pump type is characterized by its low to mid speed of 200-1200 rpm?

 Study for the MDARD Aquatic Pest Management Test.
 Dive into flashcards and intricate questions, each supplemented by hints and detailed explanations to enhance your understanding and ensure you're exam-ready.

-The diaphragm pump is characterized by its ability to operate at low to mid speeds, typically ranging from 200 to 1200 RPM.
-This type of pump utilizes a flexible diaphragm that moves up and down to create a pumping action, which effectively draws fluid in and pushes it out as the diaphragm flexes.
+The diaphragm pump is characterized by its operation at low to mid speeds, typically ranging from 200 to 1200 revolutions per minute (rpm).
+This type of pump operates using a flexible diaphragm that moves back and forth, creating pressure to push fluids through the system.
+The design allows for efficient handling of various liquids, including those that are viscous or contain solids.

 Subscribe